Darwin College, Cambridge

 Darwin College is a constituent college of the University of Cambridge.
 Founded on 28 July 1964, Darwin was Cambridge University's first graduate-only college, and also the first to admit both men and women.
-The college is named after one of the university's most famous families and alumni, that of Charles Darwin.
-The Darwin family previously owned some of the land, Newnham Grange, on which the college now stands.
+The college is named after the family of Charles Darwin who previously owned some of the land, Newnham Grange, on which the college now stands.

-The college has between 600 and 700 students, mostly studying for PhD or MPhil degrees with strengths in the sciences, humanities, and law.
-About half the students come from outside the United Kingdom, representing 80 nationalities as of 2016.
-Darwin is the largest graduate college of Cambridge.
+The college has between 650 and 800 students, mostly studying for PhD or MPhil degrees with strengths in the sciences, humanities, and law.
+Darwin is the largest graduate college in Cambridge.
 Darwin's sister college at Oxford University is Wolfson College.